hzwer/ICCV2019-LearningToPaint/README.md

 ```

 Download the trained neural renderer: [renderer.pkl](https://drive.google.com/open?id=1-7dVdjCIZIxh8hHJnGTK-RA1-jL1tor4)

-We will provide you some trained parameters soon.
+We will provide you some trained actor and the tutorial to use it soon.
 ## Results

 ![Results](./image/results.png)